 What are the requirements for admission?

 The most important criterion for admission to the Program is a demonstrated aptitude for and commitment to laboratory research in neuroscience.
 A Bachelor's degree or its equivalent is required.
 All applicants must meet Rackham's Minimum Requirements for Admission.

-- Introductory biology (other courses such as cell biology, physiology, and genetics are recommended)
+- Introductory biology (or other courses such as cell biology, physiology, or genetics)